Stag Hunt Mosaic: Deer in Greek mythology

 In Greek mythology, the stag is associated with Artemis who was the virginal huntress.
-The myth goes when Actaeon saw Artemis naked, out of anger she turned him into a stag and he was torn to pieces by his own.
+The myth goes when Actaeon saw Artemis naked, out of anger she turned him into a stag and he was torn to pieces by his own hounds.
 In other accounts it is thought that Actaeon tried to rape Artemis.
 In this image we see the same concept of a stag being torn apart by a dog just as in the myth as well as by Alexander the Great on the right.
 It is speculated who is on the left.
 The theme here is the "hunter being hunted".
 It is a quite fitting mosaic for The House of The Abduction Of Helen, who was raped.

 The stag also represents the Persians that Alexander would later conquer.
 He had stated his motives for battling the Persians as to get vengeance for them sacking Athens and destroying temples there such as the Parthenon.
 This would again represent the idea of the hunter being hunted.